nehakant123/Gesture-based-text-creation/SoC_project_report.md

 **Initial Insights**

 My project for the Summer of Code(SoC) was focused on gesture-based hand recognition.
 I chose this topic because of my deep curiosity about how advanced technologies, such as autonomous vehicles and gesture-controlled devices, operate.
-For instance, companies like Tesla have developed incredible automated cars, and gesture-based filters enhance our photos, while recommendation systems personalise our experiences.
+For instance, companies like Tesla have developed incredible automated cars, and gesture-based filters to enhance our photos, while recommendation systems personalise our experiences.
 This project provided me with a deeper understanding of the mechanisms behind these innovations, answering many questions that have intrigued me about how things work.
 By exploring gesture-based hand recognition, I gained insights into the intersection of computer vision, machine learning, and real-world applications.